full name: Shirley Jean Rickert

 2001

-- From July 26th to 29th, Shirley took part in the 5th annual Thelma Todd Celebration at Lawrence Heritage State Park in Massachusetts.
+- July 26 to 29, 2001: Shirley took part in the 5th annual Thelma Todd Celebration at Lawrence Heritage State Park in Massachusetts.
 Joining her were Jerry Tucker and Jean Darling.

-- On October 6th, Shirley attended the West Out West 34th Annual Banquet at the Pickwick Banquet Center in Burbank, along with several other Our Gang kids.
+- Oct.
+6, 2001: Shirley attended the West Out West 34th Annual Banquet at the Pickwick Banquet Center in Burbank, along with several other Our Gang kids.

 2002

-- On May 11th of this year, Shirley gave demonstrations of various quilting techniques at the Berkshire Country Day School in Stockbridge, MA.
+- May 11, 2002: Shirley gave demonstrations of various quilting techniques at the Berkshire Country Day School in Stockbridge, MA.

-- Also during this year, Shirley lost everything but her car, house slippers and purse, in an apartment fire in Esperance, NY.
+- 2002: Shirley lost everything but her car, house slippers and purse, in an apartment fire in Esperance, NY.
 After this, she moved to nearby Milton.

 2003